-Just as car engineers look at the wrecks-on-wheels of the past in order to determine what not to put into their next model, so too should web designers take a close look at examples of digital failure to determine what works and what doesn’t.
+As car engineers improve on a design from the past in order to determine what not to put into their next model.
+So too should web designers take a close look at examples of digital failure to determine what works and what doesn’t.

 Your checkout page design can be the most crucial part of your entire website, either bringing a customer to the point of a sale or pushing them away from one.